Partnerships

 • 10% royalties on global net sales

-• FDA BLA submission for generalized pustular psoriasis (GPP) expected in 2025
+• FDA BLA submitted for generalized pustular psoriasis (GPP) in December 2025